effectiveness

 Connecting the Dots Faster

-When I started consulting an experienced consultant told me, “The best Consultants are experts at becoming Experts.”
+When I started consulting, an experienced consultant told me, “The best Consultants are experts at becoming Experts.”
 I started my consulting career with that goal in mind.
-After a few years realized that, “Good consults are people who can learn enough quickly to ask intelligent questions and then connect the dots faster.”
-This is a great skill for anyone to have regardless of the industry or business.
+After a few years realized that “Good consults are people who can learn enough quickly to ask intelligent questions and then connect the dots faster.”
+This is a great skill for anyone, regardless of the industry or business.

 It’s impossible to be an expert at everything.
-I believe that it is important to have great depth in a few areas (true expertise), and breadth of knowledge in many areas (enhancing context and insight).
-Both types of knowledge alone are valuable, but combined they add a dimension that I believe allows a person to be far more effective and potentially much more valuable because it leads to having the ability to pick-up on the dependencies and nuances that others miss.
+I believe having great depth in a few areas (true expertise) and breadth of knowledge in many areas (enhancing context and insight) is important.
+Both types of knowledge alone are valuable, but combined, they add a dimension that allows a person to be far more effective and potentially much more valuable because it leads to the ability to pick up on the dependencies and nuances that others miss.

-Just think – How much more effective a salesperson is that understands technology and project management concepts when working to demonstrate fit and create a sense of urgency.
-Or, an Attorney that understands the complexity of service offerings and delivery – enhancing their ability to construct agreements that are highly protective yet not overly complex or onerous.
-Or, a programmer that thinks beyond the requirements and looks for ways to improve or simplify the process.
+Just think – How much more effective is a salesperson who understands technology and project management concepts when working to demonstrate fit and create a sense of urgency?
+Or, an Attorney who understands the complexity of service offerings and delivery – enhancing their ability to construct agreements that are highly protective yet not overly complex or onerous.
+Or a programmer who thinks beyond the requirements and looks for ways to improve or simplify the process.
 Extra knowledge helps with the big picture understanding, and that often leads to providing more value by “thinking outside the box.”
 Additional knowledge and skills almost always help us become more effective, regardless of what we may be doing.

-Increased knowledge, combined with a desire to do amazing things, creates opportunities to make a huge and immediate impact.
+Increased knowledge and a desire to do amazing things create opportunities to make a huge and immediate impact.
 Sometimes it is because you are asking the questions that others may be thinking but simply cannot articulate in a clear manner.
 It helps you see the gaps and holes that others miss.
 And most importantly, it helps you “connect the dots” before others do (often many months before something obvious to you becomes obvious to others).
-A large consultancy once used the phrase “seeing around corners” as their attempt to make this concept tangible.
+A large consultancy once used the phrase “seeing around corners” to make this concept tangible.

 I’m also a fan of hands-on learning.
 The experience of doing something the first time is important.
-Keeping detailed notes (what works, what doesn’t make sense and what you did to figure it out, work-arounds, etc.) enhances the value of that experience.
+Keeping detailed notes (what works, what doesn’t make sense, what you did to figure it out, workarounds, etc.) enhances the value of that experience.
 It’s amazing what you can learn when you “get your hands dirty.”

-My personal belief is that the best way to get ahead is to learn the position, innovate, optimize, and then deliver incredible results.
+I believe the best way to get ahead is to learn the position, innovate, optimize, and deliver incredible results.
 You won’t “knock it out of the park” every time, but those “base hits” will help you score and ultimately win.

-This is not to say that formal education is bad, because I don’t believe that at all.
+This is not to say that formal education is bad; I don’t believe that at all.
 I was working on my MBA at the same time I was expanding my consulting business from the US to the UK.
 I had a concentration in International Business, so I could apply many things I was learning right away.
-This bit of serendipity both enhanced my learning experience and helped me make better decisions that had real implications to my business.
-The funny thing was that I was actually working on that degree to raise the bar for my own children, so for me this was just a bonus.
+This bit of serendipity both enhanced my learning experience and helped me make better decisions that had real implications for my business.
+The funny thing was that I was working on that degree to raise the bar for my children, so this was just a bonus for me.

-There are also other great ways to learn – ways that are only require an investment of your time.
+There are also other great ways to learn – ways that only require an investment of your time.
 There are many good free online courses.
-If there is something you are interested in learning or need to know more about, there is almost always a place to find free or low cost training.
+If you are interested in learning something or need to know more about it, there is almost always a place to find free or low-cost training.
 These are great investments in yourself and your future, and may help you learn to connect those dots faster.

 OpenCulture (directory with content from multiple sources)